apache/infrastructure-website/content/pages/services.md

 <h3 id="qa">Code quality<a class="headerlink" href="#qa" title="Permanent link">&para;</a></h2>

-**SonarQube** is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.
-You can check the status of many Apache project repositories <a href="https://sonarcloud.io/organizations/apache/projects" target="_blank">here</a>.
+<a href="https://sonarcloud.io/" target="_blank">**SonarCloud**</a> is a code quality and security tool that is free to open-source projects.
+It permits continuous inspection of code quality so your project can perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities in 20+ programming languages.

+You can <a href="https://sonarcloud.io/organizations/apache/projects" target="_blank">check the status of many Apache project repositories</a>.

-<a href="https://cwiki.apache.org/confluence/display/INFRA/SonarQube+Analysis" target="_blank">Read more</a>.
+<a href="https://cwiki.apache.org/confluence/display/INFRA/SonarCloud+for+ASF+projects" target="_blank">Read more</a>.

 <h3 id="code-dist">Code distribution<a class="headerlink" href="#code-dist" title="Permanent link">&para;</a></h3>